-As we wind down the year, our schedules start to get busier and priorities can get rearranged.
-So, I just want to encourage you to be intentional about your finances – however small the task – so you can start the new year on the right foot.
+So, I just want to encourage you to continue to be intentional about your finances – however small the task – so you can start the new year on the right foot.

 You can use this list or make your own to be purposeful about staying on track.
 The most important thing is to make sure your actions are in line with your values.